TIMEWELL

 My name is Yoshiki Ando, and I work as GM and Principal Engineer in TIMEWELL's Technology Division.

 At university, I was in the Department of Electronics, where I immersed myself in robotics and AI research.
-I competed in the RoboCup @Home competition and achieved 2nd place at the world championships.
+I competed in the RoboCup @Home league and achieved 2nd place at the world championships.
 During my graduate studies, I researched how to enable robots to acquire language and concepts using multimodal information — combining speech, vision, and touch.

 After completing my master's degree, I spent about 10 years at a major home appliance manufacturer, working on software development for IoT devices.
 Outside of work, I participated in hackathons and similar events, winning the grand prize at ONE JAPAN Hackathon x Tokai.
 I joined TIMEWELL after being invited by a current colleague.
 Web development was outside my expertise at the time, but over the past year I've mastered front-end coding and now work on features like the profile pages for TIMEWELL Base.
 My hobbies are gaming and VTubers, and I also run fan community sites.
 Nice to meet you.